Reviews You Can Rely On

 Driving

-This drill didn't do too bad with the normal wood screws — we used 3" long, #9 screws for this test to attach a pair of stacked 2x12s.
-It drives them into their full depth and sets the countersunk heads flush with the surface of the wood without struggling all that much.
+This drill is better with the normal wood screws (3" long, #9 screws).
+It drives them into their full depth through a pair of stacked 2x12s and sets the countersunk heads flush with the surface of the wood without struggling all that much.
 However, it definitely isn't the fastest at this, taking quite a bit more time than the top products.

 black+decker 20v max drill/driver ldx120c - the lag screw proved to be too much for the ldx120c. luckily, light...